Skip Navigation

 Introduction

-When planning and delivering programs for clientele with developmental disabilities it is important for educators to understand the legal protections due these individuals and to learn how to make the accommodations and modifications needed for successful participation.
+When planning and delivering programs for clientele with developmental disabilities it is important for educators to understand the legal protections and to learn how to make the appropriate accommodations and modifications needed for successful participation.

 The Americans with Disabilities Act (ADA)